galenhz/ornstein-piano-concerto/README.md

 # Leo Ornstein - Piano Concerto (S824)
-This is a fully typset version of Leo Ornstein's Piano Concerto, written in the early 1920s and not (as far as I know) published at the time.
+This is a fully typeset version of Leo Ornstein's Piano Concerto, written in the early 1920s and not (as far as I know) published at the time.
 A manuscript score and set of parts was uploaded to IMSLP with the approval of the composer's son.

 https://imslp.org/wiki/Piano_Concerto%2C_SO_824_(Ornstein%2C_Leo)